-For thousands of years’ mental illness was considered to be a curse from supernatural powers, God, the devil or other devious individuals.
+Mental health and faith have a long history as for thousands of years’ mental illness was considered to be a curse from supernatural powers, God, the devil or other devious individuals.
 In ancient Greek mythology, a lot of myths are based on people being driven mad by spiteful gods – an example being Heracles’ story.
 There are examples as well in the New Testament and early Protestantism as evidenced by the witch-hunts of the early modern period.
-Evidence has shown that Christian mental health services directly improve one’s physical and mental health.
+Evidence has shown that mental health and faith work well together and Christian mental health treatment directly improve one’s physical and mental health.

 Contemplative prayer and introspection are practices that have been found to produce amazing results in calming and relaxation of patients with mental health afflictions.
 10-20 minutes of meditation twice a day helps to decrease metabolism, heart rate, and breathing rate and exhibit calmer brain waves.
 This has been observed across a broad range of religions that include meditation in Buddhism, prayer rituals in Islam and praying with rosary beads in Catholicism.